khinds10/FidgetSpinnerGame/Readme.md

-# Fidget Spinner Game - Cool Fidget Spinner Game for Sam's Science Fair
+# Fidget Spinner Game - Cool Fidget Spinner Game for my son's Science Fair
 Kids love this one, who can spin the longest?
 Who can spin the fastest?
 Find out using this project!

 ![Finished](https://raw.githubusercontent.com/khinds10/FidgetSpinnerGame/master/construction/finished2.jpg "Finished")